HakkiAkut/Fanverse/README.md

 # fandom_app

-A new flutter application.
+A new Flutter application.
 It's an fan page app.

+minSdkVersion 16

+targetSdkVersion 29

 ## Getting Started
 Before start the project, i decide to use MVVM structure.